 Why Realtors Should Consider Selling Rental Income Property

-working with rental property, but here's a couple that should help you to at least get started.
+2. Know some investing terms.
+There are a host of terms and formulations that apply to real estate investing you will encounter when working with rental property.
+Here's a couple that should help you to at least get started.

 - Cash Flow – the income made available to the investor after the mortgage payment.

 - Capitalization Rate – the return widely used by appraisers, investors and other analysts to measure and compare property values.
 Mathematically: net operating income divided by property value.

 - Cash on Cash Return – the yield an investor might expect to collect during a given year on his or her initial cash investment.
 Mathematically: annual cash flow divided by initial cash investment.

 3. Know how to run the numbers.
 Having the ability to correctly run cash flows and rates of return for real estate investors will not only convey the impression that you're not a realtor only concerned about a commission, but a realtor who genuinely cares about the investor's money and is prepared to adequately assist the investor in making prudent investment decisions.

 4. Know how to present the numbers.
 Once you run the numbers your next step will be to present that data to the investor with clear and concise reports such as an APOD*.